machawk1/log/_drafts/2024-01-02-year-in-review.md

 * Two conference presentations given
 * Two grants progressed
 * One workshop organized and run
-* Two conferences attended in-person
+* Two conferences attended in person

 # Acknowledgments

-I want to thank the universe for not putting an end to me in July and allowing time to put this post together.
+I want to thank the universe for not putting an end to me in July and allowing me time to put this post together.
 I am hoping for this yearly to be more eventful in a positive light and to produce a more optimistic year-in-review post the end of 2024.

-The photo in the header is an original capture from Forksville, Pensylvania in August 2023 and should be considered public domain.
+The photo in the header is an original capture from Forksville, Pennsylvania in August 2023 and should be considered public domain.
 Please feel free to email me, DM me, or [submit a PR](https://github.com/machawk1/log) if you notice any errors or omissions.
 I will acknowledge them here.